 - mineral leases

 - For Oil-gas Development – from least to greatest potential for environmental disturbance:

 - oil-gas explorationlicences

 - production licences.

 Additional information on seismic activities is also tracked.

-Data on land rights issued for mineral and associated activities was obtained from Government of the Northwest Territories (GNWT), Mining Recorder's Office, Industry, Tourism and Investment (ITI), GNWT.
-Data for onshore oil and gas development was obtained from the Petroleum Resources Division1, ITI, GNWT and data for offshore oil and gas development was obtained from AANDC Oil and Gas Directorate, Oil and Gas Annual Reports5.
+Data on land rights issued for mineral and associated activities was obtained from the Mining Recorder’s Office, Industry, Tourism and Investment (ITI), GNWT.
+Data for onshore oil and gas development was obtained from the Petroleum Resources Division1, ITI, GNWT and data for offshore oil and gas development was obtained from INAC Oil and Gas Directorate, Oil and Gas Annual Reports5.
 The data includes Nunavut prior to 1999, except where noted.

 Exploration Licence: gives right to explore for a maximum of 9 years and gives exclusive right to drill and test for oil and gas; gives exclusive right to develop allocated lands to produce petroleum.
 Additional land and water use permits are required depending on the type of activities undertaken.